 Applying systems thinking to project management

 Welcome to the first in a series of blog posts that aim to make the case for applying systems thinking to project management.
-The intention is to start a discussion with the broader APM membership to share examples of where systems thinking has made a real difference to their projects and use this in turn to raise awareness of the main benefits and potential cost savings that a systems thinking-based approach can bring.
+The intention is to start a discussion with the broader APM community to share examples of where systems thinking has made a real difference to their projects and use this in turn to raise awareness of the main benefits and potential cost savings that a systems thinking-based approach can bring.